Boy, am I glad I closed my trade last night. I was able to lock in some pips before the market moved against me!

 Sold at market (78.80), stop loss at 80.00, profit target at 77.00.

-I didn’t want to set my stop loss too wide, since price didn’t cross the 79.00 handle by much when it bounced off this level in the past.
+I didn’t want to set my stop loss too wide since the price didn’t cross the 79.00 handle by much when it bounced off this level in the past.
 On the other hand, I wanted to set it high enough to clear the spike back in October 2011.

 As for my profit target, I didn’t want to be too ambitious, so I’m looking to exit around 77.00, which has been a price magnet in the past.
 All in all, it makes for a decent 1.5:1 return on risk.